 With its eerie, echoing corridors paved with tombstones, its huge dimension was achieved through supporting the beams on solid pillars and engaged columns, with the cross-ribbed vaulting greatly increasing the overall impression of space.

-Still retaining its authenticity, the Monastery of Alcobaça has been spared any major alterations in almost 900 years of existence.
+Still retaining its authenticity, the Monastery of Alcobaça has been spared any major alterations in almost 900 years of its existence.
 And in the words of UNESCO (who declared the building a World Heritage Site in 1989), ‘its size, the purity of its architectural style, the beauty of the materials and the care with which it was built make this a masterpiece of Cistercian Gothic art’.

 In the north transept, nothing disturbs the sleep of Inês de Castro in her sarcophagus, whose stone is so finely carved that it might be precious metal.
 Beloved of King Pedro I, she was done to death by order of King Afonso IV, but when Pedro took the throne he inflicted a furious vengeance on those who had carried out the murder and took the corpse of Inês from its tomb to do it honour.